-Paperwork: It is a requirement of Baptist Health Lexington and The Joint Commission that student orientations occur before any clinical experiences begin.
-Reviewing the 2023 orientation content and then completing and signing the orientation paperwork must be done prior to the beginning of the rotation.
-Your instructor will orient you prior to beginning a clinical or practicum experience and collect your completed and signed forms to turn in.
+Paperwork: It is a requirement of Baptist Health Lexington and The Joint Commission that instructor and student orientations occur before any clinical experiences begin.
+The instructor must review the 2023 orientation content and complete/sign the orientation forms.
+It is the faculty's responsibility to orient students prior to beginning a clinical rotation or practicum experience, ensure the appropriate forms are completed and turned in to the student placement coordinator.